maciejdarlak/AiIncidentAgent_WEB/README.md

 # AI Incident Agent

-AI-assisted IT incident analysis application built with ASP.NET Core, PostgreSQL, pgvector and OpenAI.
+AI-powered IT incident triage application built with ASP.NET Core, PostgreSQL, pgvector, OpenAI and Ollama.

-The application analyzes new IT incidents using semantic search over more than 16,000 historical support tickets and generates structured AI recommendations.
+The application analyzes new IT incidents using RAG and semantic search over more than 16,000 historical support tickets, generates structured incident analysis, proposes an agent action and supports human approval before the action is accepted.

 ## Live Demo